JeffreyChix/edgetx-lua-gen/README.md

 ## Stub generation

-Stubs are generated as part of extraction via `--withstubs`.
+Stubs are generated as part of extraction via `--withstubs` and published to [edgetx-stubs](https://github.com/JeffreyChix/edgetx-stubs).
 The generator produces one `.d.lua` file per Lua module, derived from the module prefix in each function's name (e.g. `lcd.drawText` → `lcd.d.lua`).
 Functions with no module prefix land in `edgetx.globals.d.lua`.

 ```
 stubs/2.10/